Ah the dreaded blister! The all too familiar nemesis of many a hiker 🙂

-- The first step is to clean the area with sterile water and try your best to clean your hands.
-Anti bacterial gel or ointment will be great here too.
+- The first step is to clean the area with sterile water, try your best to clean your hands first.
+Anti bacterial gel or ointment will be great for that.

 - Now, the next step does go somewhat against advice you normally hear, or at least I have heard before.
 Assuming the blister is causing discomfort when walking, you want to pop your blister at its base with a sterile needle if you have one.
 Normally I believe the advice is to leave the blister alone and not to pop it if you can.
 However, as you're hiking you will only continue to aggravate it and make it worse if you don't pop it.

 - Drain the blister in full and don't remove the loose skin over it, this will help protect against infection.